solidusio/solidus_starter_frontend/README.md

 application to include the gem.
 In the future, we'll make Solidus Auth Devise optional.

-`rspec-rails` is required to install the frontend's test suite to your app.
-If you'd like to exclude the gem, you'll need to specify `--skip-specs` when you run `solidus_starter_frontend` later.

 ### For existing stores

 In your `Gemfile` replace: